Quadriffis/immortal-millionaire/5 - increase life and health span.md

 > Note that sun exposure is positive for many health factors, the downside to the positive effects is skin aging.

 Intuitively it makes sense that if a certain structure in the body breaks down (collagen) you can stimulate growth by consuming more building blocks (in the form of said collagen).
-While the body it very cabable of conctructing collagen from other protein sources, consuming collagen as such seems to have positive effects on skin elasticity.
+While the body is very cabable of constructing collagen from other protein sources, consuming collagen as such seems to have positive effects on skin elasticity.

 Studies have shown that radioactively labelled collagen (it's a harmless kind of study) can be traced to places in the body where collagen is present.
 A small placebo controlled study found that indeed consuming collagen increases skin elasticity after a few weeks.